jadoonf/buildr/python/README.md

-# Metaparticle for Python
+# Buildr for Python
-Metaparticle/Package is a collection of libraries intended to make building and deploying containers a seamless and idiomatic experience for developers.
+Buildr/Package is a collection of libraries intended to make building and deploying containers a seamless and idiomatic experience for developers.

 This is the implementation for Python (3.x, tested on 3.6.x).

 ## Introduction
-Metaparticle/Package simplifies and centralizes the task of building and deploying a container image.
+Buildr/Package simplifies and centralizes the task of building and deploying a container image.

 Here is a quick example.